dhnp90/HyperSmart/README.md

 - Includes metadata such as material class, subclass, source, and citations.
 - Supports visualization of data and export for external analysis.
 3. Hyperelastic Model Library
-- Organizes isotropic, incompressible hyperelastic models into categories: Phenomenological and Micromechanical models.
+- Organizes isotropic, incompressible hyperelastic models into categories: invariant-based, stretch-based and Hookean-type.
 - Stores model definitions, equations, parameters, and reference sources in YAML.
 - Enables equation display and parameter selection in the GUI.
 4. Numerical Methods